-It was even more obvious when it flew over on the way to Rome on Monday.
+This was even more obvious when it flew over on Monday on the way to Rome.

-This wasn't on the initial itinerary but was a little, less touristy town where I attempted some arty photography.
+We'd to attend a more sheltered harbour for the night on the island of Sipan.
+This wasn't on the original itinerary but was a little, less touristy town where I tried some artistic photography.

-On Thursday we had to keep to sheltered waters so visited the mainland town of Slano where we boarded a coach for Ston.
-Ston is famous because of its salt pans creating a lot of salt in the original methods and we were given a talk afterward we climbed part of the "Great wall of Europe".
+Ston is famous for the salt pans making lots of salt in the initial methods and we were given a talk afterward we scaled part of the "Great wall of Europe".

-Where we'd to give the yacht we chartered back on Sunday we sailed across the biggest seas of our journey back to Split.
-Again we had a town tour, so although I 'd wandered by myself in the town a week before I learnt.
+Where we had to give back the yacht we chartered on Sunday we sailed across the largest seas of our journey back to Split.
+Again we had a town tour, so although I 'd wandered in the town by myself a week before I learnt.
 Probably the worst of the long history in the town was in the siege from October 1991.
 Thankfully most has been restored.

-It was time for a final dinner and sleep aboard before travelling to the airport on Monday for the day flight to Rome.
-15 went to the airport and 7 were on the Rome flight.: Where to look for Italy?
+It was time for a closing dinner and sleep on board before travelling to Rome to the airport on Monday for the afternoon flight.: Do you know any Italian rental?